-- The Medical Center Fund is part of the County Health Care Agency which operates a 2 campus hospital.
+- The Medical Center Fund is part of the County Health Care Agency which operates a two campus hospital.
 The main campus in Ventura is a general acute care facility providing emergency room, inpatient, and mental health inpatient services.
-The Santa Paula campus is licensed and accredited as part of Ventura County Medical Center (VCMC), and is licensed for 49 acute beds.
-VCMC maintains a comprehensive neonatal, emergency and outpatient medical care program to all County residents.
+The Santa Paula campus is licensed and accredited as part of Ventura County Medical Center (VCMC) and is licensed for 49 acute beds.
+VCMC maintains comprehensive neonatal, emergency and outpatient medical care programs.
+Outpatient care is provided by a fully integrated system of ten community-based clinics and seventeen specialty clinics located throughout the county.
 It also provides support services to related public and mental health programs administered by the Health Care Agency.
 The fund provides indigent care which is subsidized, in part, by transfers from the General Fund for such services. - The Department of Airports Fund operates the County-owned general aviation facilities at the Camarillo and Oxnard airports and provides administrative, fiscal, and other support services for airport tenants and the flying public.
 This fund accounts for aid from other governmental units in support of aviation and also provides support services for the operation of the streets, street lighting, and storm drains at the Camarillo airport. - The Waterworks Districts Fund performs necessary administrative, maintenance, and operations functions to provide uninterrupted water delivery services and sewer collection and disposal services to various communities of Ventura County.
 These districts include Waterworks Districts 1, 16, 17, 19, Camarillo Sewer, and Lake Sherwood.